 It’s not just Google AdWords- err, Google Ads, either.
 Google’s other arms such as Google Maps and Google My Business are also worth taking a look at as it will only prove advantageous to you.

 It is also important to note that AdSense and AdMob remain unaffected by this change.

 Google Ad Creation from Opteamize

 That was our simple and down-to-Earth explanation of the new changes happening at Google.
-We are all at the mercy of Google when it comes to rankings so it is important to stay on top of any updates.
+Like it or not, we are all at Google’s mercy when it comes to rankings, making it all the more important to stay on top of any updates.

 Opteamize is a digital marketing agency in Chennai.
 Our digital marketing team comprises of social media specialists, Google masters, graphic designers, SEO analysts, and content creators.